syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 # Column Types

-SfDataGrid contains different types of column.
+The SfDataGrid contains different types of column.
 The functionalities of the column can be implied by its name.
 Based on the requirements any columns can be used.

-The following table describes the types of column and its purpose of usage.
+The following table describes the types of column and its purpose of usage:

 <table>
 <tr>